 Topics might include Kuyper’s notion of the Reformed worldview’s contribution to modern science, Kuyper’s attitude toward the tradition of natural philosophy/natural theology, Kuyper’s account of creation and the image of God, his notion of ‘Platonic dualism’, or other aspects of his thought.
 But we also view the Kuyperian tradition as a living (and contested) framework for philosophy, theology, and science.
 So we welcome constructive papers which develop some Kuyperian themes in conversation with a contemporary scientific discipline or scientific issue.

 Finally, we encourage papers which provide more critical perspectives on the Kuyperian tradition.
 Papers should be written for presentation in about 20 minutes.
-Registration and abstract submission will be available on the Faraday website this autumn.
+Registration and abstract submission will be available on the Faraday website soon.

 We are pleased to offer several generous bursaries (final amounts to be confirmed).
 Priority will be given to graduate students or unwaged academics and those who have had papers accepted.
-To apply for a bursary, send CV and a summary of your reasons for attending the workshop to firstname.lastname@example.org.
+To apply for a bursary, click on the button below.

 The organisers gratefully acknowledge generous funding from The John Templeton Foundation, VU Amsterdam, and The Acton Institute.